ComposableFi/composable/docs/onboarding/basics/7-polkadot.md

 ## Moonbeam

-Another major parachain, focussing on being an Ethereum compatible execution layer.
+Another major parachain, focusing on being an Ethereum compatible execution layer.
 Many protocols jumped over to moonbeam because they did not have to rewrite their contracts.

 Peruse their [wiki](https://docs.moonbeam.network/builders/) too.